StackVista/stackstate-docs/use/stackstate-ui/views/about_views.md

 ### Working with subviews

 To open a subview, select a component, relation or problem in the StackState UI and then click **INVESTIGATE IN SUBVIEW** in the right panel details tab.
-The view filters will be updated to focus on the selected element or problem and the **View summary** tab in the right panel will be replaced by a **Subview summary** tab.
+The view filters will be updated to focus on the selected element, group or problem, and the **View summary** tab in the right panel will be replaced by a **Subview summary** tab.
 Alternatively, you can use the [Actions](/use/stackstate-ui/perspectives/topology-perspective.md#actions) list in the component context menu or right panel details tab to open a selection subview for a component.

-You can share the subview, including any modifications you have made to it, with other StackState users as a link.
-A subview cannot be saved.
+You can share a subview with other StackState users as a link, this will include any modifications that you have made to the subview.
+It is not possible to save a subview.

 To exit a subview and return to the previous view or explore mode, click the view name in the top bar of the StackState UI.